akado117/ambyint-core/Readme.md

 - Added const to Character class for mapping directions
 - Added in ability to add and remove from grid as well as exposing grid (for consuming frameworks to use)
 - Moved building grid into its own internal function within Tatooine
+- Added in ability for character class to house a user defined feature. such as a name or url to an image